Why I Love To Travel Alone

 The People You Meet

-It’s Christmas Eve and I’ve just arrived into the Vaclav Havel airport in Prague just after 8 pm.
-I jump onto the only bus that was around and hoped, like the other people also waiting at the curb, that it would take me into town.
+It was Christmas Eve and I’d just arrived into the Vaclav Havel airport in Prague just after 8 pm.
+I jumped onto the only bus that was around and hoped, like the other people also waiting at the curb, that it would take me into town.
+This was pre-smartphone times.
 In an hour, I went from wondering if I’d have a place to sleep that night to toasting a celebratory dinner at a Tex-Mex restaurant with a Sri Lankan guy from France and two beautiful Canadian backpackers.
-The latter I met on the streets heading to my hostel and the former I met on the bus getting there.
+The latter, I met on the streets heading to my hostel and the former I met on the bus getting there.
 Strangers just a short while before and then friends who will always be a part of the story about that that time I flew into Prague on Christmas Eve.

 It’s always been about the people.
 My stories, the sights, the adventures, and even the misadventures have largely been unique because of the people I’ve met along the way.
 Thailand is Thailand for many people, but it was Thailand for me because of the time I was boiling eggs in a hot spring in Pai with a rag tag group of people I met hiking in the jungles of Chiang Mai.
-Machu Picchu was Machu Picchu because at the top, I celebrated the birthday of a friend that I met 2 months back in Thailand.
+Machu Picchu was Machu Picchu because at the top, I celebrated the birthday of a friend that I met 2 months earlier in Thailand.
+Look at how happy we all were (picture above) freezing on the Annapurna Circuit and still all smiles to do a jumping photo in our long johns?
 The truth is despite traveling alone, I rarely found myself alone.

 Oh The Books You’ll Read!